Go Back

 • Ensure all your equipment is clean and completely free from any grease before starting.

-• Preheat your oven to 110°c (100°c for fan assisted ovens, Gas Mark ¼ or 230°F) Line a baking sheet with some greaseproof paper and set aside.
+• Preheat your oven to 110°c (100°c for fan-assisted ovens, Gas Mark ¼ or 230°F).
+Line a baking tray with greaseproof paper and set aside.

 • Once the mixture has reached stiff peaks, you are ready to make your meringue shapes.
 You can use a piping bag to create uniform meringues, or simply spoon them into little mountains.
 This recipe will make about 4 large meringues, 6 medium meringues, or many small ones - depending on how small you go.